Napa County

 http://www.healthcareforall.org/ap.html

-• second critical issue for Napa County was affordable housing.
+- A second critical issue for Napa County was affordable housing.
 Napa County does still not recognize CEQA requirements for 60-40 rule that mandates 60% of workforce be housed in the county.

-• The third critical issue was equity and representation for leadership of minority populations.
+- The third critical issue was equity and representation for leadership of minority populations.

-• The last or fourth issue was equal access to higher education especially for ethnic minorities
+- The last or fourth issue was equal access to higher education especially for ethnic minorities.

 It was determined to set up work groups to gather more data and develop strategies to disseminate information and to recruit younger women to be involved.